playfulprogramming/playfulprogramming/content/crutchcorn/posts/stop-outsourcing-your-react-opinions/index.md

 </script>
 ```

-While `this.setState` is in a way an explicit update to the template, a major shift has occured between Backbone.js:
+While `this.setState` is in a way an explicit update to the template, a major shift has occurred between Backbone.js:

 **The template in React's `render` method isn't just the initial template for the component; it's the template used across time**.

 In pragmatic terms, this means that we do not need to track what component is being rendered and where when updating app data.
 In philosophical terms, this can be viewed as a ["reconciliation"](/posts/what-is-reconciliation-and-the-vdom) process rather than a "mutation" of the DOM.
 This idea comes straight from Jordan's learnings from the functional programming world where data must always be [immutable](/posts/new-post-mutable-vs-immutable).

 And this data isn't static, either!
-Click the button to trigger the state change of `count` and your `render` funtion will execute immediately; giving you a quick and convinient method of [reactivity](/posts/what-is-reactivity).
+Click the button to trigger the state change of `count` and your `render` function will execute immediately; giving you a quick and convenient method of [reactivity](/posts/what-is-reactivity).

-But this idea of "render everything for every state change" came with it's own set of difficulties...
+But this idea of "render everything for every state change" came with its own set of difficulties...

 ## Making markup reactive